steverichey/DMLocalizer/readme.md

 # Licenses

-This tool is MIT licensed, but Don't Move is (c) 2013-2014 Steve Richey.
+This tool and its source code is shared under an [MIT license](https://en.wikipedia.org/wiki/MIT_License).
+See [license.md](./license.md) for details.
+Don't Move is (c) 2013-2015 Steve Richey.